 - Does my lender provide loans on lease land?

 You'll want to hire a knowledgeable real estate agent, like the agents at The Paul Kaplan Group, who can help guide you on the ins and outs of lease land and answer questions.
 Click here for more info.

 3. How's the wind?

 If you hate wind, you probably don't want to live in a windy area.
-However, many people do live in the windier parts of town and don't hate it.
+However, many people do live in the windy parts of town and we don't necessarily hate it.
 You may not be able to read a newspaper out by your pool on a windy day; and yes, sometimes your patio furniture may get blown into the pool - and probably not a good idea to keep your umbrellas out during the wind because they can become weapons if they become airborne.
-BUT I personally have lived in a windier area for the past 7 years and overall I like it.
+BUT I personally have lived in a windy area for the past 7 years and overall I like it.